-Modern sales requires agility.
+Modern sales operations require agility.
 The most effective sales leaders embrace this notion of agility and prioritize ongoing training to keep sales skills sharp.
 They invest in the tools and training needed to keep their sales talent engaged, educated, and motivated.
 Building infrastructure around training and sales readiness ensures ongoing investment in upskilling.
 It also signals to sales representatives that a company is committed to providing the support and guidance they need to meet sales goals.

 Explore the process of engaging your team in continuous training and enhancing your internal infrastructure with us.
 In this article, we will introduce you to the concept of sales readiness guides, delve into the four pillars of sales training, and highlight critical KPIs that will not only boost sales performance but also prepare you for scaling your sales team effectively when the time is right.